yaksvk/jslog/README.md

 - [ ] rst validator
 - [ ] callsign uppercase tranform
 - [ ] qso should be a formalized data class instance
-- [ ] qso editor - keep previous values like date/time/mode/freq
+- [ ] qso editor - keep previous values like date/time/mode/freq (from previous saved qso, pileup mode)
+- [ ] when editing a qso, cache the data in the editor so that anything in progress is not overwritten